-Scientists, naturalists, wildlife biologists, government officials, and wildlife photographers all tell the story of wildlife on a species-by-species basis and emphasize our responsibility to be good stewards of wildlife and their habitat so wildlife will not be lost to us, our children, or our children's children.
+Scientists, naturalists, wildlife biologists, government officials, wildlife photographers and outdoor filmmakers all tell the story of wildlife conservation.
+They emphasize our responsibility to be good stewards of wildlife and their habitat so wildlife will not be lost to us, our children, or our children's children.

 Wild animals of all kinds and their habitat are facing unprecedented threats due to humanity’s massive population explosion and urbanization.
 The planet’s human population is now 7.4 billion people.
 In the United States, 81.5% of all children live in cities.
 Experts predict numbers like these may double in the next 50 years.